-Further into Missouri near Sullivan are the Meramec Caverns.
+Further into Missouri, near Sullivan, are the Meramec Caverns.
 These colorful caverns are filled with beautiful formations.
 Alongside guided tours, you can enjoy zip line rides and grab a souvenir at the on-site gift shop.
+The Meramec State Park and Little Indian Creek Conservation Area are also nearby.

 Outside of Tulsa, OK, travelers will be greeted by the Blue Whale of Catoosa.
 Built in 1972, this giant whale, settled along a small pond, is a standout roadside attraction that has captured the imaginations of tourists and locals alike.
 There are also picnic areas set up for you to share a meal.